WizardLM: Empowering large pre-trained language models to follow complex instructions: Approach

 \subsection{Finetuning the LLM on the Evolved Instructions}

-Once all evolutions are done, we will merge the initial instruction dataset with evolved instruction data from all epochs and randomly shuffle the samples to create the final fine-tuning dataset.
+Once all evolutions are done, we will merge the initial instruction dataset with evolved instruction data from all epochs and randomly shuffle the samples to create the fine-tuning dataset.
 This processing ensures even distribution of instructions of varying difficulty levels in the dataset, maximizing model fine-tuning smoothness.
-We avoided using complex or multiple prompt templates from previous instruction tuning works\cite{wang2022self,shin2020autoprompt} to ensure the fine-tuned model can handle open-domain instructions.
-We only concatenated the instruction with "\#\#\# Response:" as the prompt to train the model to generate responses in a standard supervised way.
+To prove that the performance gain is not due to the increased amount of data after merging, but from our proposed novel method \name{}, we randomly sample an equal amount of data the same with training baselines (e.g., Vicuna) from this merged data as our final fine-tuning data.
+We choose Vicuna's prompt as the prompt for our fine-tuning, the specific format is ``A chat between a curious user and an artificial intelligence assistant.
+The assistant gives helpful, detailed, and polite answers to the user's questions.
+USER: Hi ASSISTANT: Hello.
+USER: Who are you?
+ASSISTANT: I am WizardLM .......''